bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

 ## Dependency Injection enables Clean Architecture

 The advantage of building a system this way is that it's very easy to test, configure, and extend the behaviour of our application through composition.
-Dynamic languages offer many ways to fake the behaviour of a component, but my preference is to write [explicit fakes and stubs](), and to pass them as constructor arguments.
+Dynamic languages offer many ways to fake the behaviour of a component, but my preference is to write explicit fakes and stubs (not just `unittest.mock.Mock` objects), and pass them as constructor arguments.
 This forces me to think about my system in terms of composable parts, and to identify the roles that they play.
 Instead of directly calling the database from my handler, I'm providing an `IssueViewBuilder`.
 Instead of writing a load of SMTP code in my handler, I'm providing an instance of `EmailSender`.

 This, for me at least, is the simplest, most obvious, and least magical way of dealing with dependencies, especially across architectural boundaries.
 Performing dependency injection - whether by constructor injection or partial application, or some magic property-filling decorator - is mandatory if you want to do ports and adapters.
 It's the "one weird trick" that allows high-level code (business logic) to remain completely isolated from low level code (database transactions, file operations, email sending etc.)

 # You don't need to use a framework for DI

 Dependency injection gets a bad rap in the Python community for reasons that escape me.
-I think it's because people assume that you need to use a framework to perform the injection, and they're terrified of ending up in an xml-driven hellscape like Spring.
+But I think one of them is that people assume that you need to use a framework to perform the injection, and they're terrified of ending up in an xml-driven hellscape like Spring.
 This isn't true, you can still perform dependency injection with no frameworks at all.
 For example, in the code sample for the previous part in this series, I extracted all my wiring into a single module with boring code that looks like this:

 ```python
 db = SqlAlchemy('sqlite:///issues.db')